Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming

-The influence of metric entropy such as in \eqref{summary typical results} (and thus in \eqref{reduced rate}) seems particularly overt when SAA is compared with the stochastic mirror descent (SMD) methods (aka, the stochastic approximation or the stochastic first-order methods) as discussed, e.g., by \cite{nemirovski2009robust,ghadimi2013stochastic}, and \cite{lan2020first}.
+The influence of metric entropy such as in \eqref{summary typical results} (and thus in \eqref{reduced rate}) seems particularly overt when SAA is compared with the stochastic mirror descent (SMD) methods (also known as the robust stochastic approximation or the stochastic first-order methods) as discussed, e.g., by \cite{nemirovski2009robust,ghadimi2013stochastic}, and \cite{lan2020first}.
 SMD is a mainstream alternative to SAA in solving an SP problem.
-Under comparable, and sometimes weaker, assumptions than those of SAA, SMD can often achieve metric entropy-free sample complexity rates.
-As a consequence, comparisons between the current theories for both methods would suggest a significant performance gap in sample efficiency --- SMD would be substantially more efficient than SAA by a margin of order $O(d)$.
+For a convex or strongly convex SP problem under comparable, and sometimes weaker, assumptions than those by the existing SAA theories, SMD can often achieve metric entropy-free sample complexity rates.
+As a consequence, comparisons between the current theories for both methods would suggest a significant performance gap in sample efficiency---SMD would be substantially more efficient than SAA by a margin of order $O(d)$.
 With such a stark contrast, one would expect SMD to exhibit a significantly better solution quality than SAA in practice, when both methods are operating under the same sample size constraints.
 Yet, this theoretical discrepancy, though being persistent in the literature, seems to have never been confirmed in empirical studies.
 On the contrary, in many reported experiments \citep[such as those by][]{nemirovski2009robust}, SAA achieves comparable, if not better, solution accuracy than SMD, given the same sample size.
-The aforementioned inconsistency between the theoretical predictions and numerical results underscores a critical literature gap, to which this paper seeks to respond by focusing on a directly related research question:
+The aforementioned inconsistency between the theoretical predictions and numerical results indicates a critical literature gap, to which this paper seeks to respond by studying a directly related question:

-{{\bf The open question of our focus:} \it Does SAA, or its simple variations, admit sample complexity bounds that are completely free from any quantification of metric entropy?}
+{{\bf The open question of our focus:} \it Under typical assumptions in the SP literature, does SAA, or its simple variations, admit sample complexity bounds that are completely free from any quantification of metric entropy?}